 Understanding trauma includes learning about:

 - trauma and the brain

 - approaches to trauma therapy

 Coping with the symptoms of trauma requires learning relaxation techniques, visualization, breathing exercises, wellness planning, and skills to specifically help you deal with your feelings in effective and healthy ways.

 Most importantly, people experience trauma symptoms because the traumatic experiences have not been processed, so recovery also involves therapeutic processing of these events within a safe and comfortable environment.

 Overcoming depression is possible and also includes education, skill development, and addressing underlying issues that caused the condition.
-Find out: